 If you want a folding e-bike that you can take exploring, then the Fiido M1 really is an all-terrain machine.
 You could ride this all year round and it’s particularly good in snow, sand and mud.
 These fat tyre bikes are designed specifically for this purpose.
 It would also be worth buying if your daily commute involved some short cuts across fields or the like.

 Anther of my favourites is the Fiido D11 – this is really light when compared with the other e-bikes here and it certainly has a much more ‘sporty’ feel to the handling and ride.
-Plus I love the fact it only weighs 12.9kg with the battery removed, so if you were feeling energetic and wanted to try your commute without e-assist then you can have a regular folding bike and e-bike rolled into one!
+Plus, it’s so easy to pedal (without assist) you can have a regular folding bike and e-bike rolled into one!